How shipping discounts work

 When you use eBay labels to ship an item, you only need to pay the shipping cost and the cost of any shipping services you choose, such as signature confirmation.
 As the exact cost of shipping is detailed, you ensure that the full cost is covered in the sale price to your buyer.
 However, if you enable these discounts but then go to a carrier retail location to purchase labels (instead of using eBay to print labels), you could end up paying more than the shipping costs charged to your buyer.

-Here's how to set up a flat discount across all carriers:
+To set up a flat discount across all carriers:

 - On the shipping rate preferences - opens in new window or tab page, select Offer a discount on online/list/retail rates that would be passed on to your buyers.